 The incredible Sally Hogshead has done it all.
 In this conversation, it becomes very clear that she also has a deep, nuanced understanding of human nature and communication.
 She explores how your personality and goals should shape the message you share with the world, and how having all these things in alignment offers the potential for a more powerful message.

-This conversation previously aired as episode 44 on my other podcast, The Optimized Geek, but it’s so great I had to share it with my Marketing Speak listeners too!
-With that said, though, I suggest checking out The Optimized Geek if you aren’t already a regular listener.
+This conversation previously aired as episode 44 on my other podcast, Get Yourself Optimized, but it’s so great I had to share it with my Marketing Speak listeners too!
+With that said, though, I suggest checking out Get Yourself Optimized if you aren’t already a regular listener.
 You’ll learn many tips, strategies, and methods to transform your life, body, and health.

 - [04:06] – Sally starts off by emphasizing the importance of making sure we have the same understanding of words.
 She then shares her definition of the word “brand” and gives a couple of examples.
 These days, she says, everything we do is either adding value to or damaging our brand.

 - [07:31] – Next, Sally gives us a look “inside the golden hallways of a high-end ad agency” by discussing the example of MINI Cooper.
 She then discusses how this relates to smaller companies, entrepreneurs, and solopreneurs.

 - [10:04] – We learn what the term “anthem” means in advertising through several examples.

 - [11:23] – Stephan shares his own example of an anthem.

 - [14:19] – Sally takes a moment to rave about the experience of helping brands find the right words to describe themselves.
 She then explains that all communication can be put into seven different categories and gives some insight into how this applies to brands.

 - [17:58] – Stephan offers LifeLock as an example of an alert brand.
 Sally agrees with his assessment, and elaborates on it.
 She then explains that these seven categories apply to people too, with each of us having a primary advantage.